Leap of Kindness Day February 29, 2020

 That's really what Leap of Kindness is all about.
 Inspiring everyone in your community to do something kind for someone else on the extra day we all get on February 29th during a Leap Year.

 In 2016, there were 52 chambers of commerce that took part in Leap of Kindness Day.
-CLICK HERE to see the Google Map and list of those who participated.

 Start by using the official Leap of Kindness Day logo